Coronavirus latest: Over 90 countries request emergency funds | DW | 03.04.2020

 11:20 Indian police have quarantined part the Dharavi neighborhood, one of Asia's biggest slums, in Mumbai following two coronavirus deaths in the area.
 Authorities have set up eight "containment zones" in the area, which is home to up to 8 million people.
 No one is allowed to exit or enter.

-"We have home-quarantined people from these buildings and cordoned off the area so people can't enter them, and enforced social distancing," Vijay Khabale-Patil, spokesman of Mumbai's city authority, said.
+"We have home-quarantined people from these buildings and cordoned off the area so people can't enter.
+We have also enforced social distancing," Vijay Khabale-Patil, spokesman of Mumbai's city authority, said.
 "We sprayed hydrochloric acid to disinfect these buildings and nearby areas as well."

 India's population of 1.3 billion is currently on a nationwide lockdown.
-The measures have left tens of millions jobless and struggling access daily food.
+The measures have left tens of millions jobless and struggling to find daily food.

 India has recorded 2,567 cases, but officials fear the virus could explode in densely packed cities, where sanitation is poor and water can be scare.